-In the settings for a trend report you can select to compare days, specific days of week, weekend or weekday blocks, or entire weeks!
-The trend report defaults to ending yesterday (showing you the most recent data) but you can also set an ending date if you want to look at last month's or last year's data:
+In the settings for a trend report, you can select to compare days, specific days of the week, weekend or weekday blocks, or entire weeks!
+The trend report defaults to ending yesterday (showing you the most recent data), but you can also set an ending date if you want to look at last month's or last year's data:

 Sales by Hour - Adjust shifts based on business needs.

-Under the Revenue Management tab (not available in Starter tier) you can review the sales by hour and adjust the start and ends times of your shifts, or stagger the in-times of employees to match your business volume.
+Under the Revenue Management tab (not available in the Starter subscriptions) review the sales by hour and adjust the start and ends times of your shifts or stagger the in-times of employees to match your business volume.

-Make you business and date selections and then indicate how narrow a time period you'd like to view, for scheduling we recommend the 30-minute view.
+Make your business and date selections and then indicate how narrow a time period you'd like to view; for scheduling, we recommend the 30-minute view.

 These sales are based on the time items were entered into the POS instead of check open and close time, so you get an accurate picture of when guests in your restaurant need service.
 You can also review the Item Sales by Hour report if you want to dive into beverage sales for bartender scheduling or dessert sales to know when the grade manger shift should end to avoid overtime: